jrmlhermitte/blog/_posts/2021-05-23-voting_authority_1_problem.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Now let's compute the precision of A1 and A2 and verify the false positive rate of A3:</p>
+<p>Now let's compute the precision of A1 and A2 and verify the false negative rate of A3:</p>

 </div>
 </div>